MFOSSociety/MFOSSociety.github.io/README.md

 **Now you can start working on issues.**

-## How to add yourself to developer section to the website:
+## How to add yourself to developer section to the website

-- Choose any current mentor and seek permission before making Pull Request
+- Choose any current mentor and seek permission before making **Pull Request**
 - Size of the profile image - 240x240 px
 - Upload the picture to the img/students folder - with a suitable name
 -  Add yourself to the `_data/students.yml file` as shown below